Powerlearnproject/se-day1-assignment-Bigben202/README.md

 Why the Improved Prompt is More Effective:
 - Focus: It directs the AI to provide a focused response, saving time and ensuring the user gets exactly the information they need.
 - Relevance: By specifying the breed and care aspects, the AI’s answer will be directly applicable to the user’s query, making it more relevant and practical.
-- Efficiency:  The user is more likely to get a precise and actionable response, avoiding a broad, unfocused answer.